December 31st, 2010

 Quiet afternoon close to central Stockholm.
 Very warm for this time of the year… as long as the sun is up it still feels like summer.
 A long walk in the sun is the cure for many ills.

 I can email from my phone to Flickr and it automatically ends up here.
 Is that real moblogging?
 No. I can’t give you my phone and tell you to moblog something – you’ll never find all the necessary clicks yourself.
 Until it becomes that easy spontaneity is lost.

 And spontaneity is important even for people who work with lots of photos. viagra and canada For instance, Nokia researcher Jan Chipchase does ethnographic work and advocates a mixture of serious preparation and very simple methods.
 Via Mymarkup.net

 Python is an old love of mine.
 These days, it’s hotter than ever: Python 2.5 is out, Microsoft released IronPython 1.0 for DotNet and the wild visions of PyPy are starting to look real.

 Right now I’m trying to translate PyPy from sources on Windows.
 In other words, I’m just fooling around.
 Python 2.4 or 2.5?
-Can I get by with Visual Studio 2005 or do I really have to reinstall some old VS 2003 compiler?
+Can I get by buy viagra in us with Visual Studio 2005 or do I really have to reinstall some old VS 2003 compiler?
 Maybe MinGW again?
 We’ll see…

 Python developers are fascinating.
 I’ve been lurking around some of these mailing lists and weblogs for years, but there is always more to learn.